On distributions law of planetary rotations and revolutions as a function of aphelia, following Lagrange's formulation: Discussion and Conclusion

-Einstein and his German School contemporaries (Schwarzschild, Hilbert, Flamm, $\ldots$) developed a mathematical metric for astronomical laws.
-There is no a priori physics behind.
 In equation (\ref{eq:01a}), we have seen that $(\dfrac{dr}{dt})^2$ can be zero without the planets being motionless (the trajectories become circles).
 In one of the two remaining terms in equation (\ref{eq:01a}), there is one, centrifugal energy, that is planet-dependent.
-All gravitating planets precess according to a -5/2 power law of aphelia (Figure \ref{Fig:05a}).
-We finally seek a small perturbation of $\mathcal{U}(r)$ that will prevent trajectories from closing with a dependence on aphelia that is of a lesser degree than the centrifugal force (or planets would leave their finite trajectory).
-The solution $ \dfrac{1}{r^3}$ meets these constraints (with $\gamma$ and $\alpha$ constant).
-The Lagrange and Einstein theories then lead to the same result (Equations \ref{eq:06e} and \ref{eq:06f}, and Figure \ref{Fig:05a}).
-There is however a fundamental difference between the two: for Einstein (1915) deformation of space-time by the Sun is the origin of a field perturbation that it would generate by itself.
-For Lagrange (with Kepler) the perturbation $\delta \mathcal{U}$ could only be due to the interactions of torques, since $\mathcal{U}$ is a constant imposed by the mass and immobility of our star, and $(\dfrac{dr}{dt})^2 $ can be zero without changing drastically the astronomy orbits.
-The only remaining term is the centrifugal force due to planetary rotations, that is indeed torques. \\
+All gravitating planets precess according to a (-5/2) power law of aphelia (Figure \ref{Fig:02}).
+We have sought a small perturbation of $\mathcal{U}(r)$ that would prevent trajectories from closing, with a dependence on aphelia that is of a lesser degree than the centrifugal force (or planets would leave their finite trajectory).
+The function $\dfrac{1}{r^3}$ meets these constraints ($\gamma$,$\alpha$).
+The Lagrange and Einstein theories then lead to the same result.
+For Lagrange the perturbation $\delta \mathcal{U}$ could only be due to the interactions of torques, since $\mathcal{U}$ is a constant imposed by the mass and immobility of our star, and $(\dfrac{dr}{dt})^2$ can be zero without changing drastically the astronomical orbits.
+The only remaining term is the centrifugal force due to planetary rotations, which amounts to torques.

-Since we are in a Galilean system, $\mathcal{U}$ being constant and $\mathcal{E}$ being conserved, there will be transfers of energy as a function of aphelia. \\